geoscixyz/em/content/maxwell2_steady_state/electrostatic_sphere.rst

 Electric Field
 --------------

+The secondary electric field builds up to oppose the primary field.
+It’s strongly discontinuous making the total electric field discontinuous.

 By taking the gradient of potentials, we can obtain electric fields outside the sphere \\(r>R\\)

 .. math::